upbound/docs/content/mcp/gitops.md

   name: argocd-cm
 data:
   ...
-  resource.exclusions: |
-    - apiGroups:
-      - ""
-      kinds:
-      - "Node"
-      clusters:
-      - "*"
+  resource.respectRBAC: normal
 ```

 {{< hint "tip" >}}
-The resource exclusion example above configures Argo to not discover the Kubernetes core `Node` API for _all_ cluster contexts.
-If you're using an Argo CD instance to manage more than only managed control planes, you should consider changing the `clusters` string match for the exclusion to apply only to managed control planes.
+The `resource.respectRBAC` configuration above tells Argo to respect RBAC for _all_ cluster contexts.
+If you're using an Argo CD instance to manage more than only managed control planes, you should consider changing the `clusters` string match for the configuration to apply only to managed control planes.
 For example, if every managed control plane context name followed the convention of being named `controlplane-<name>`, you could set the string match to be `controlplane-*`
 {{< /hint >}}

 <!-- vale Google.Headings = NO -->